Why I'm Making Ethical Porn For Black Women

 Talking about how her experience and the experiences of others in the industry spurred her decision to create a safe space for femme and non-binary people to make porn, she says, “The first time I was in a professional porn shoot, I was sort of an [newbie] in the sex work industry.
 On set, there were a lot of men watching.
 It was a solo shoot, but it was pretty uncomfortable and I was nervous.
 No one bothered to make me feel safe or even try to encourage me.”

-It’s true that ethical porn is still niche in a mass market filled with content primarily driven toward male viewers.
+It’s true that ethical porn is still niche in a mass market filled with content that is driven towards male viewers.
 But we’re currently in a time when Black women are working to reshape their own images in the adult entertainment industry.
-By ethically producing porn for Black women and marginalized groups, they empower other Black women and femmes curious about sex by helping them to make informed decisions about their sexual lives and relationships.
+By ethically producing porn for Black women and marginalised groups, they empower other Black women curious about sex by helping them to make informed decisions about their sex lives.